codeOlam/dj-multi-user-auth/ReadMe.md

 This app features the following:

--- AbstractUser for custom user configuration
+-- AbstractUser for custom user authentication

 -- Authentication Backend configured to authenticate users, using email and password